Inappropriate and Cultural Behavior

 Culturally Responsive Teaching

-Dr. Sharroky Hollie, a leader in Culturally Responsive Teaching (see his book here), refers to this tactic as “code-switching.”
+Dr. Sharroky Hollie, a leader in Culturally Responsive Teaching, refers to this tactic as “code-switching.”
 This is an idea that students learn to change their behavior based on their environment.
 It is also something, he says, that teachers should teach.